jjcapellan/SIXDB/README.md

 But, IndexedDB lacks a query language, is asynchronous and can be complex to manage.
 SIXDB adds an abstraction layer over indexedDB that hides that complexity.

 You can learn how to use SIXDB in less than 5 minuts (or maybe 6 ;)).
+Complete SIXDB documentation available [here](https://jjcapellan.github.io/SIXDB/)

 ## In this document ...